Neo Dobson

-Neo Isaiah Dobson (born 6 December 2006) is an English professional footballer who plays as a forward for club Northampton Town.
+Neo Isaiah Dobson (born 6 December 2006) is an English professional footballer who plays as a forward for St Ives Town on loan from club Northampton Town.

 Career

 Dobson started his career with Northampton Town, making his senior debut in September 2023 as a second-half substitute in an EFL Trophy tie against Chelsea U21.
 In December 2023, having made a second senior appearance in the EFL Trophy, he joined Southern League Premier Division Central side Kettering Town on a one-month loan deal.

 In September 2024, Dobson joined Banbury United on an initial one-month loan deal, subsequently joining Corby Town upon the expiration of this deal for a further month.
 Following his return to Northampton Town, he found himself more involved in the first-team, scoring his first goals for the club with a brace in a 3–0 EFL Trophy victory over Leicester City U21.
 He subsequently made his league debut on 9 November 2024, appearing as a substitute in a 1–1 draw with Birmingham City.

+He joined St Ives Town on loan in August 2026.